 - Industry relevance: If possible, find a domain previously used in the furniture industry but sometimes that’s too much to ask.

-Using an expired domain allows for faster results when you’re starting out, as brand new domain names take time to build authority.
-Not only this but Google keeps new domains in a “Sandbox” which is an algorithm that holds back new domains.
-All that means = nothing you do for the first 6 months will yield any results.
+Not only this but Google keeps new domains in a “Sandbox” which is an algorithm that holds back new domains; basically, nothing you do for the first 6 months will yield any results.
 Buying an expired domain is essentially taking a shortcut over this.

-Onec the criteria was established, we went on expireddomains.net and almost immediately found “mebelcenter.bg,” which had previously belonged to an old furniture shop in Bulgaria
+Once the criteria was established, we went on expireddomains.net and almost immediately found “mebelcenter.bg,” which had previously belonged to an old furniture shop in Bulgaria

 Our analysis showed: